About the MACS Major

 The B.S. in Marine and Coastal Science is a cohort-based, interdisciplinary, experiential program designed to provide students with the opportunity to engage in coastal and marine-focused research and active learning experiences that help them develop into confident, thoughtful, ethical scientists who are ready to address the growing challenges affecting our marine and coastal environments.

 Each year, a new cohort of students starts the program together.
 The cornerstone of the experience is a sequence of four core marine science courses that provide a foundation understanding of the physical, chemical, geological, and biological workings of marine and coastal systems.
 Additional electives, including new interdisciplinary courses, build on existing course offerings in the Geology, Biology, Chemistry, and Environmental Science departments.
 While much of the course work happens on the main campus in Bellingham, there are opportunities for focused study at Western’s Shannon Point Marine Center (SPMC) in Anacortes, about an hour’s drive away.
 The opportunities include a 1-week residential research experience at the beginning of the student's time in the MACS program, a capstone research option, and selected courses offered entirely at SPMC.
+Specific degree requirements for the major can found under Student Resources or in our course catalog.

 Three students examining xrays of sea life